GSA/digitalgov.gov/content/news/2016/11/2016-11-21-mobile-development-and-testing-with-chrome-devtools.md

 ## Where to Find It

 This is a [Chrome Developer Tool](https://developer.chrome.com/), so naturally, you will only be able to access it when using the Google Chrome browser.
-You can access the tool either by using the Chrome menu icon at the top right of your browser window (select Tools, then Developer Tools), or by right-clicking on any space inside the browser window and then selecting ‘Inspect’ from the dropdown menu that appears. {{< legacy-img src="2016/11/600-x-375-Chrome-DevTools-Elements-panel.jpg" alt="Chrome DevTools Elements panel.png" caption="" >}}
+You can access the tool either by using the Chrome menu icon at the top right of your browser window (select Tools, then Developer Tools), or by right-clicking on any space inside the browser window and then selecting ‘Inspect’ from the dropdown menu that appears.

+{{< legacy-img src="2016/11/600-x-375-Chrome-DevTools-Elements-panel.jpg" alt="Chrome DevTools Elements panel.png" caption="Google (CC BY 3.0)" >}}

 Open the Device Mode toolbar by left-clicking on the icon that resembles a phone in front of a tablet (see [DevTools Windows and Mac keyboard shortcuts](https://developers.google.com/web/tools/chrome-devtools/inspect-styles/shortcuts)).
 It is found in the top left corner of the ‘Inspect’ window.